 What Is the Difference Between Softball and Baseball Cleats?

-Softball first was played outdoors in the spring of 1888.
-Specific rules and regulations for the sport were not organized until 1934 with the creation of the Amateur Softball Association of America (ASA).
 The ASA historically has not allowed metal spikes to be worn by slowpitch softball players but permitted players at all levels to wear synthetic spikes.
 In recent years, the ASA has changed their rules regarding metal spikes for fastpitch softball as has the National Federation of State High School Associations (NFHS) and the National Collegiate Athletic Association (NCAA).
 However, these spikes are much different from the ones seen on baseball cleats.
 In softball, the metal spikes are required to be rectangular, which is different from baseball which has no such requirement.

 - National Baseball Hall of Fame: Dressed to The Nines: A History of the Baseball Uniform